appfog/afdocs/README.md

 * "log in" and "set up" are verbs
 * "login" and "setup" are nouns
 * "Add-ons" or "add-ons", not "Add-Ons" or "Addons"

+### Contributing

+Clone this repo, commit some changes, then make a pull request.

+### Attribution

+These docs are adapted from [Cloud Foundry's Documentation](http://docs.cloudfoundry.com).

+### License

+This work is licensed under a [Creative Commons Attribution-ShareAlike 3.0 License](http://creativecommons.org/licenses/by-sa/3.0/).